w3c-fedid/FedCM/proposals/login-hint.md

 * IDP provides the login hint types, either in the accounts list response or the config response.
   This means that the IDP is the one who picks what are the allowable filters, and the `loginHint` provided by the RP call tries to match against those.
-* RP provides the login hint types it wants to match against, perhaps as a new parameter in the `get()` call (which would also be optional, but perhaps required when `loginHint` is provided).
+* RP provides the login hint types it wants to match against, perhaps as a new parameter in the `get()` call.
   In this case, the IDP does not have control over the allowable filters, and it is instead the RP call which decides what it is trying to match against.

 The latter option seems more intuitive.
-The simplest way to achieve it would be to add a `loginHintTypes` which receives an array of strings.
-However, that solution would not allow the RP to filter based on multiple filters at once.
-For example, this could be something desired when the RP knows the email of the user but also wants to ensure that the [hostedDomain](https://developers.google.com/identity/openid-connect/openid-connect#hd-param) matches the requirements of the site.
+It does require the RP specifying both the attribute to match against as well as the value.
+This points to having a dictionary (type being the key, the value desired being the value) as the most natural option for the RP to specify the information.
+Having a dictionary also makes it trivial to have optional or required: it is just one of the items of the dictionary.

 Sample code snippet which uses the `loginHint` parameter: